Ulrich Wernitz: World War II

 World War II in Europe had begun on Friday, 1 September 1939 when German forces invaded Poland.
 In June 1941, German forces had launched Operation Barbarossa, the invasion of the Soviet Union.
 In April 1943, I. Gruppe of JG 54 was based at Krasnogvardeysk, present-day Gatchina, located approximately 45 km south-south-west of Leningrad on the northern sector of the Eastern Front.
-Here on 2 May, Wernitz claimed his first aerial victory.
+Here on 2 May, Wernitz claimed his first aerial victory on his second combat mission to date.
 In support of 18th Army during the Siege of Leningrad, a Rotte, a flight of two aircraft, from 3.
 Staffel was scrambled shortly before 17:00 and intercepted a formation of Lavochkin La-5 fighter aircraft near Pushkin.
 In this encounter, Wernitz claimed a La-5 shot down.

-On combat missions, he frequently flew as wingman to Otto Kittel, Hermann Schleinhege and Günther Scheel.
+At the time, he flew as wingman of Günther Scheel.

+With the Geschwaderstab of JG 54

+In early June 1943, Wernitz was transferred the Geschwaderstab (headquarters unit) of JG 54, where he served on the staff of the Geschwaderkommodore (wing commander), initially und command of Oberstleutnant Hannes Trautloft and then Major Hubertus von Bonin.
+Based at Ziverskaya, Wernitz claimed his first aerial victory while flying with the Geschwaderstab on 1 June when he shot down a Yakovlev Yak-1 fighter.
+During this assignment, Wernitz frequently flew combat missions as wingman to Hermann Schleinhege.

+On 5 July, German forces had launched Operation Citadel, the failed attempt to eliminate the Kursk salient that initiated the Battle of Kursk.
+In support of this offensive, JG 54 moved to Oryol on 9 July, fighting on the northern pincer of Generaloberst Walter Model's 9th Army.
+Here Wernitz claimed two Yakovlev Yak-9 fighters shot down on 16 July and another Yak-9 the following day.
+On 23 July, he was credited with the destruction of an Ilyushin Il-2 ground-attack aircraft.
+The air element of the Geschwaderstab returned to Ziverskaya on 25 July.
+Wernitz claimed his last aerial victory, and tenth in total, while flying with the Geschwaderstab on 1 August.
+By October, he had been awarded both classes of the Iron Cross (Eisernes Kreuz).